 Though many of us dream of crafting at-home workspaces fit for Instagram, anyone who’s spent any time working from home knows pretty isn’t everything.
-We’ve all made the mistake of curating a space so lovely looking we can’t wait to spend all day there.
-But then when we go to actually spend all day there, we find the furniture uncomfortable, the décor distracting, or the environment generally out of balance.
-In other rooms, this disconnect can often be glossed over.
-But a home office is only as strong as its least practical piece of furniture.
-We humans will accept any reason to procrastinate—so an environment full of distractions is a productivity disaster waiting to happen.
+We’ve all made the mistake of curating a space so lovely-looking, we can’t wait to spend all day there.
+But, when we go to actually spend all day there, we find the furniture uncomfortable, the décor distracting, or the environment generally out of balance.

 Thankfully, home offices are about as easy to improve as they are to derail.
 Minor tweaks—like removing a curtain to let more light in, or trading a too-harsh seat for something more enduringly comfortable—can have a major impact.
 With just a few quick swaps, an at-home workspace can be entirely transformed.
 And an office that once encouraged only distraction can quickly become a space abounding with creative energy.

-And if the line between energizing and distracting has become so blurred you can’t even tell the difference anymore, don’t worry—we have a few ideas for the first steps you can take to transform, renew, and reinvigorate your at-home workspace.
+If the line between energizing and distracting has become blurred, don’t worry—we're sharing the common mistakes of home office decorating—and the steps you can take to transform, renew, and reinvigorate your at-home workspace.

 Lighting can make or break a workspace, and your home office is no exception.
 We’ve all had haunting experiences with harsh artificial lighting, and we’ve likely had horrifying run-ins with dim lighting, too.
 The best lighting is the kind that goes unnoticed, and that tends to be—no surprise here—natural lighting.

 Many of us get so excited about curating our at-home workspaces that we fill them with cute décor.
 We cover our desks with plants, candles, and stylish desk supplies.
-And while these items look undeniably great in photos, they may not feel that great to work around.
-Maybe they’re hogging precious desk real estate, limiting how much you can move around during the day.
-Maybe they’re getting in the way of items you need to access with ease.
-Or maybe they’re just straight-up distracting you.
+And while these items look undeniably great in photos, they may not function well to work around.

 No matter what’s going on, consider purging the items you don’t need.
 Remember, your desk is your workspace.
 It doesn’t need to be thoroughly decorated—in fact, it can be totally empty.
 And sometimes, crisp, peaceful minimalism can feel even prettier and more inviting than a thoroughly decorated home office.

-Mistake 5: Your Desk Isn’t Comfortable to Work On
+Or, Using a Desk That Isn’t Comfortable to Work On

-Mistake 6: Your At-Home Workspace Is Too Close to Your Bedroom
+Setting Up a Workspace Too Close to Your Bedroom

-Sleep experts discourage the use of screens in the bedroom and recommend the bedroom to be used for sleep only.
-Reserving your bedroom for sleep (and sex) only can help you see it as a more relaxing environment, which, they say, can help you get better sleep.
+Reserving your bedroom for relaxation only can help you see it as a more calming environment.
 The issue?
 Many of us put our at-home workspaces in our bedrooms—or even worse, we work from our beds.

 If you’ve been doing this with no problem, keep doing your thing.
-But if you’ve noticed a marked decrease in your sleep quality since you started working from home, consider introducing more separation between your bedroom and your workspace.
+But if you’ve noticed a marked decrease in your sleep quality while working from home, consider introducing more separation between your bedroom and your workspace.
 Remember, if there’s no room for a desk anywhere else in your house, you can always try working at your kitchen table or in your living room.